-Kali’s a charmer, and a trickster.
-I sort of thought my photo shoot would have another, tamer, theme, but he eventually persuaded me to try something different.
+Kali’s a charmer and a trickster.
+I sort of thought my photo shoot would have a different, tamer, theme, but he eventually persuaded me to try something different.
 The artistic elements of the photos he envisioned intrigued me.
 As for relating to the character, well, we definitely don’t have the same taste in clothes, but she does have a sense of imaginative playful solitude that I can relate to.

 “She’s a bundle of smart craziness, lovely tunes, and beauty.
 I absolutely love Hana Malhas.”

 Do you listen to Arabic music, and if so, whose music do you listen to the most?
 And, who would you like to do a cover for, maybe an acoustic?

 I mostly listen to contemporary indie Arab artists.
 Souad Massi is a favorite, and I’m currently checking out Rima Khcheich for the first time.
 But a classic that I return to over and over is Asmahan.